Banata

 EventTriggered When

-organization.createdNew organization created
+organization.createdA new organization is created

-organization.updatedOrganization details updated
+organization.updatedOrganization details are updated

-member.addedMember added to organization
+member.addedA member is added to an organization

-member.removedMember removed from organization
+member.removedA member is removed from an organization

 Security Events